liomthechef/s-test/README.md

 ## Solving the code challenge of bank in a box

 I implemented the bank as a hashmap of accounts, using a dataclass for portability, I focused on simplicity and the criteria.<br>
-The currency value is in cents using a long datatype, by using the base currency unit instead of float safe option such as BigDecimal it makes currency changes simpler, as well as less complex code.<br>
+The currency value is in cents using a long datatype, by using the base currency unit to avoid unsafe float operations it makes future changes such as currency simpler, as well as just less complex code.<br>
 A money library would have been an option as well, but I felt too complex for the test to import for this purpose<br>

 I really wanted to turn this into an event based ledger instead of a hashmap, but to make it performant I felt like I would have overcooked it especially when taking into account debits/credits<br>